 - Download speed with IPVanish: 84.13Mbps

 - Our download speed loss when IPVanish is running: 10%

 Our average speeds and latency when using IPVanish were amongst the best we’ve seen.
-Our ping was only 7ms on a local connection, which is ideal for gaming.
+Our ping was only 7ms on a local connection, which is ideal for playing games online.

 In terms of performance, it’s also one of the most reliable VPN services we’ve reviewed, providing consistent local speeds from one test to the next, month after month.